 Symptoms and Causes of Burn Injuries

 Burn injuries have the potential to do serious damage to one’s body and can result from an array of different causes.
-Burn injuries can be caused from heat, sun exposure or other forms of radiation, chemicals, or electrical currents.
+It can be caused by heat, sun exposure or other forms of radiation, chemicals, or electrical currents.
 The severity of burn injuries can range from minor to extreme and can also be life-threatening.

 As for treatment for burn injuries, it all depends on where it occurred and the severity of the injury.
 For example, sunburns or a minor scald can be easily treated at home, whereas an intense or large burn may need immediate medical treatment.
-In fact, for those who have endured intense or large burns, should never wait to seek medical attention as a burn can easily become infected.
-In addition, some burn injury victims may even need specialized treatment at a burn center, which can result in extensive medical care over a long period of time.
+In fact, those who have endured intense or large burns should never wait to seek medical attention as a burn can easily become infected.
+Victims often need specialized treatment at a burn center, which can result in extensive medical care over a long period of time.

 Burn injury symptoms vary depending on the severity and how deep the skin is damaged.
 It’s important to take into consideration that burn symptoms may not show up for a day or two, so it may take time for the signs to develop.

 1st-Degree Burn: This type of burn only affects the outer layer of the skin, which is known as the epidermis.
 Although minor, these types of burns may cause redness and pain.